 Pyramids: Skip-the-Line Tickets

 Standing tall on the east side of the Nile River, the temple occupies an area of 100 hectares (1 km²) in the city of Luxor.
-Do make time to watch the light show at this temple, which is only available after the sun is down.
+For a unique experience, do make time to watch the light show at this temple, which is only available after the sun is down.
 The way the temple is lit up in the dark is quite remarkable and will make you forget for a moment that this monument comes from the ancient world.
 If you can’t make it at night, don’t worry, for the sight of the temple during the day is just as impressive.

 Luxor: Sound and Light Show at Karnak Temple with Transfers

 After the Great Pyramid, this site is the second most popular monument in Egypt.
 The temples were built around 1279 -13 BCE by king Ramses II.
 Prior to being relocated to its current location, the temples were located in close proximity to Lake Nesser.
-During the time of the construction of the dam, the historic site was in danger of being submerged, hence the decision to move the temples.
+During the time of the construction of the dam, this historical place was in danger of being submerged, hence the decision to move the temples.

 Perhaps, one of the most mind-blowing things about these temples is that they were constructed so that the morning sunlight naturally falls on the statues in a special way only twice a year, to coincide with events in Ramses II life.